Ezra Levant: Early life and education

 Levant was born to an Ashkenazi Jewish family in Calgary, Alberta.
-He holds a commerce degree from the University of Calgary and a law degree from the University of Alberta.
 His great-grandfather emigrated to Canada in 1903 from Russia to establish a homestead near Drumheller, Alberta.
 Levant grew up in a suburb of Calgary.
 He attended the Calgary Hebrew School in his childhood before transferring to a public junior high school.

 Levant campaigned for the Reform Party of Canada as a teenager and joined it as a university student.
 From 1990 to 1993, while at the University of Calgary, his two-person team won the "best debating" category in the Inter-Collegiate Business Competition held at Queen's University.
 The first two of those years, his debate partner was future Calgary mayor Naheed Nenshi.
 He has subsequently accused Nenshi, who is Ismaili, of "anti-Christian bigotry" as mayor.

-In 1994, he was featured in a article in The Globe and Mail on young conservatives after accusing the University of Alberta of racism for instituting an affirmative action program of hiring women and Indigenous professors.
+In 1994, he was featured in an article in The Globe and Mail on young conservatives after accusing the University of Alberta of racism for instituting an affirmative action program of hiring women and Indigenous professors.
 After his actions outraged Indigenous law students, feminists, and a number of professors, Levant was called to a meeting with the assistant dean who advised him of the university's non-academic code of conduct and defamation laws.
 As head of the university's speakers committee, Levant organized a debate between Doug Christie, a lawyer known for his advocacy in defence of Holocaust deniers and accused Nazi war criminals, and Thomas Kuttner, a Jewish lawyer from the New Brunswick Human Rights Commission.

 Levant was invited to write a guest column for the Edmonton Journal and interviewed on television.
-He spent the summer of 1994 in Washington, DC, in an internship arranged by the libertarian Koch Summer Fellow Program.
+He spent the summer of 1994 in Washington, D.C., in an internship arranged by the libertarian Koch Summer Fellow Program.
 In 1995 he worked for the Fraser Institute and wrote Youthquake, which argued for smaller government, including privatization of the Canada Pension Plan.
 Levant saw "youthquake," the term he used to describe what he identified as a conservative youth movement of the 1990s, as similar to the 1960s civil rights movement.
 In his eyes, instead of being enslaved by racism, his generation was "enslaved by debt", and in order to liberate itself, society needed to dismantle elements such as trade unions, the minimum wage, universal health care, subsidized tuition, and public pension plans.